 But we want to do the opposite ~ we want to deny the reality of the crucifixions in life and take up denial of what is really happening.
 We want to act like fear and indifference are perfectly fine and normal ~ even at a church funeral where we deny that an urn of ashes is yet further evidence of a raging epidemic of heroin addiction in our country.
 We want to skip over the suffering and torture of the Good Fridays of life and skip over to Easter Fun Day with chocolate eggs and happy children.
 Some of us do this until we too are reduced to a pile of ashes in a pretty urn, surrounded by people dressed in black, saying goodbye.

 Between now and the day when we too are returned to the ash from which we came ~ all the things we say and do in this life to bolster our ego and deny what we are really like will ultimately fail us.
 Trying to find meaning by saving money, saving face, and holding on to what we’ve got can only take us so far until Jesus pulls us aside and asks, “What good is it for you to gain the whole world, and lose your soul?”

-Christian or not; “believer” or not; while we know that the body of Jesus faltered on the cross.
-But on that cross, love was crucified but did not perish.
-Love lives within and between us.
+As we approach the cross on which love was crucified but did not perish ~ let us freely admit to all that lies within and between us.
 Let us identify and accept the reality of the parts of ourselves and others that we do not like.
 Let us take a spiritual inventory of ourselves, lay our burdens down, and let God do for us what we could never do for ourselves.